Bacon and egg pie

-The bacon and egg pie is a savoury pie consisting of a crust containing bacon, egg and sometimes onion, mushrooms, bell peppers, peas, tomato, fresh herbs and cheese.
-Bacon and egg pie may be served with ketchup, which can be combined with Worcestershire sauce and drizzled over the filling before the pie is baked and some versions have a rising agent such as baking powder mixed into the egg to make a fluffier filling.
+The bacon and egg pie (also known as egg and bacon pie) is a British and commonwealth savoury pie consisting of a pastry crust containing bacon, egg and sometimes onion, mushrooms, bell peppers, peas, tomato, fresh herbs and cheese.

+Bacon and egg pie may be served with ketchup, and some versions have a rising agent such as baking powder mixed into the egg to make a fluffier filling.

 Composition

-The pie is often constructed with shortcrust pastry or other stable base crust.
-The crust is usually topped with a pastry lid, but is sometimes left open.
+The pie is often constructed with shortcrust pastry or other stable pastry base.
+The pie may be topped with a pastry lid, or left open.

-A bacon and egg pie differs from a quiche, most notably due to the absence of cheese and milk and the presence of an upper crust.
-Also the eggs are not beaten and are whole, or at the most yolks pierced.
-The pie also tends to have a heavier texture and feel, and is generally high in calories.
+A bacon and egg pie differs from a quiche, which is made with an egg custard.

 Although the bacon and egg combination is not unique to any country, its use in modern cooking is notable in the United Kingdom, New Zealand, Canada and Australia.
 Recipes for it have been found as early as The Experienced English Housekeeper in 1769.